JoZapf/jozapf_de/README.md

 **What this is NOT:**
 - ❌ Copy-paste development without understanding
-- ❌ Claiming AI-generated work as sole human achievement
 - ❌ Bypassing proper learning fundamentals

 **What this IS:**
-- ✅ Modern software development practices (AI as a sophisticated tool, like IDEs or Stack Overflow)
+- ✅ Modern software development practices
 - ✅ Honest representation of the development process
 - ✅ Demonstration of effective use of emerging technologies
 - ✅ Proof of ability to critically evaluate and integrate AI suggestions